 Sony’s WH-1000XM3 is the world’s best noise reduction headset in two years.
 Of course, it may be a little refinement of last year’s excellent WH-1000XM2, but subtle adjustments like using USB-C instead of micro USB and adding upholstery along the deck help make Sony’s award-winning product even better.

 So why does everyone like the WH-1000XM3 so much?
-Well, it is exceptionally good for canceling outside noises.
+Well, it is exceptionally good for cancelling outside noises.
 Put the pair while you vacuum and you will hardly hear the engine running.
 For music lovers, the Sony WH-1000XM3 offers aptX HD and Sony LDAC, two of the best ways to listen to music in high resolution from your cordless phone.
-Finally, all of Sony’s flagship headphones offer both Google Assistant and, from 2019, Alexa support, making it not only the best soundproof headphones on the market but also some of the smartest.
+Finally, all of Sony’s flagship headphones offer both Google Assistant and, from 2022, Alexa support, making it not only the best soundproof headphones on the market but also some of the smartest.